-Square Online offers three premium plans, along with one free-forever option.
+Square Online offers three premium plans (opens in new tab), along with one free-forever option.
 The free plan is quite powerful, enabling you to sell unlimited products through your new store.
-You will benefit from the power of the Square point of sale (POS) system, but you won’t be able to connect a custom domain, and your store will come with Square branding.
+You will benefit from the power of the Square POS system, but you won’t be able to connect a custom domain, and your store will come with Square branding.
 You will also have to pay 2.9% plus 30c per transaction.

 Upgrading to a Professional plan (from $12 a month with an annual subscription) adds a free domain for the first year, as well as support for your own custom domain.
 A Performance subscription (from $26 a month) includes abandoned cart email tools and customer reviews.
 Like the free plan, both of these come with 2.9% plus 30c per sale transaction fees.

 Finally, the high-end Premium plan (from $72 a month) adds advanced shipping tools, including a real-time shipping rate calculator.
 You will also benefit from slightly lower transaction fees of 2.6% plus 30c per sale.

 Note that you may be faced with additional transaction fees if you use a third-party payment gateway.

 Square has been an industry leader in the ecommerce space for some time, and its online store builder is excellent.
 You will benefit from all of the expected ecommerce tools, including order fulfilment and full inventory and store management features.
 On top of this, there are a few noteworthy features that are worth expanding on.

 One thing that stands out about the Square Online platform is its flexible delivery options.
 You can specify different services, including standard postage, in-house delivery, and even kerbside pickup if you would like customers to be able to pick up their orders from your physical location.